ZiweiWu-github/BlackJack/README.md

 1. The game will auto-stand if you bust/break a hand.
 2. The dealer hits until hard 17 or above.
 3. Multiple splits are allowed and so is splitting post-split hands.
-	a.
+3a.
 Cards can be split as long as they have the same value (10-King hand can be split, etc.).
-	b.
+3b.
 Aces can also be split.
-	c.
+3c.
 You can only split if there are only 2 cards in your hand.
-	d.
+3d.
 A 10-Ace hand after splitting will only count as 21 and not blackjack.
 4. Blackjack wins pay 3:2.
 Insurance pays 2:1.
 Wins without blackjack pays 1:1.
 5. Double down automatically doubles your bet, draws a card to your hand, and stands.